 As you may have experienced, technology changes are often easier than organizational changes.

-The sooner you start with all this, and invest in preparations, the smoother the transitions will be.
+The sooner you start and invest in preparations, the smoother the transitions will be.
 It means you don’t need to rush implementations or deal with extra organizational resistance to change.

-Understanding these trends is valuable.
-Having the technology infrastructure to execute on them is what creates competitive advantage.
+Understanding these PIM trends is valuable, but having the technology infrastructure to execute on them is what gives you competitive advantage.

-At Stibo Systems, we have been building capabilities specifically designed for this new era of product information management.
-Our Product Experience Data Cloud (PXDC) offering is PIM evolved, several times over.
+At Stibo Systems, we have been building next-level PIM capabilities specifically designed for this new era of product information management with our Product Experience Data Cloud (PXDC).

 Conventional PIM platforms focus on storing and managing basic product data.